polymer-dart/polymer_autonotify/README.md

 }
 ```

 This can be annoying.
+Expecially if you have many of those classes around that were already annotated for `observe`.
-So `polymer_autonotify` will come with a nice transformer that should be run *before* `observe` transformer that will add `polymer-dart` mixin and annotations for you on object already annotated for `observe`.
+But don't worry! `polymer_autonotify` will come in help with a nice transformer that should be run *before* `observe` transformer and that will add `polymer-dart` mixin and annotations for you on object already prepared for `observe`.

-This way previous users of `observe` (that already have their object annotated for it) will have nothing to change to use their code with `polymer-dart` and `polymer-autonotify`.
+This way previous users of `observe` (that already have their object annotated for it) will have nothing to change to use their code with the new `polymer-dart` and `polymer-autonotify`.

 In the example before one should only write:
 ```dart